-Parents SEE is a 12-week leadership course for parents developed by the Center, in cooperation with the Connecticut Commission on Children.
+Parents SEE is a 12-week training in parent leadership in education.
+It was developed for motivated parents, grandparents and guardians by the Center in collaboration with the Connecticut Commission on Children.

 Parents SEE is based on four pivotal foundational beliefs: